The Importance of Data Quality in #TheNewNormal

 Additionally, to ensure that they receive value and returns on technology investments, firms also need to be sure that their data is clean, correct and complete.
 Complete company records should contain, at a minimum, the organization’s name, address, phone and website information.
 Complete contact records for people should typically contain their full name, company name, job title and email address.
 You may also want to include enhanced information such as a phone numbers and physical addresses, which were once considered superfluous with the demise of postal “snail” mail, but have recently regained prominence because of their necessity for compliance with global privacy regulations.

-Also, to better target communications and business development efforts now and in the post-COVID-19 era, records should be enhanced with additional information and classifications.
+Additionally, to better target communications and business development efforts now and in the post-Covid-19 era, records should be enhanced with additional information and classifications.
 For instance, company records could be tagged with information related to their industry, size, revenue and number of employees.
 Person contacts can be designated as clients, prospects, referral sources or competitors, among other things.
 This type of segmentation will allow you to more easily group contacts and create lists by interests, roles, locations or other key criteria to ensure that your audience receives information and invitations that are relevant to their needs.